 Planning a Wedding|

-Civil Wedding Celebrants / Marriage Celebrants are the best people to contact if you wish a secular wedding service.
+The minister / celebrant: Civil Wedding Celebrants / Marriage Celebrants are the best people to contact if you wish a secular wedding service.
 Civil Celebrants can be found on the web or advertised in your local paper.
 Most do an excellent job, but it is always useful to first watch the celebrant in action.
+You will find that most celebrants are happy to include a religious element and all you need to do is provide them with the prayer / reading / betrothal ... that you would like.
 If you would like a church wedding then it is best to look for a nice church building and contact the minister whose name will be on the notice board out the front.
 Some ministers don't like doing weddings, so just try another church if you get a negative response.
-Again, go to a service and watch the minister in action.
-If you want to be married in a public place like a park or a reception center, you will find that one of your local ministers may be happy to perform the ceremony.
-It is always best to try your local ministers first before looking elsewhere
+Check out a service and watch the minister in action.
+If you want to be married in a public place like a park or a reception center it is best to use a marriage celebrant, but some ministers will marry people outside the church building.

 The reception: If you are using a reception center, always start with this booking first as they are often booked years ahead.
 Remember, a personal recommendation can save you from an embarrassing occasion.
 Most reception centers give you 5 hours and the booking can be an evening during the week or a Saturday/Sunday lunch or tea.
 There is a price difference between the different booking times with Saturday evening being the dearest.
 Why not be different and go for a Saturday lunch or a Friday evening?
 With the high cost of receptions people are now doing their own thing" - a Bar-B-Q, separate intimate dinners leading up to the wedding and then the big drive off into the sunset following the service, finger food and drinks served after the wedding in a hall, cricket pavilion, park ......